 Philodendron ‘Pink Princess’

-Deep, dark leaves marbled with bubblegum-pink variegation.
-Stunning — but beware: pink sections are fragile, and the plant can revert to all-green or produce all-pink leaves (which can’t survive).
+The Pink Princess philodendron has deep, dark leaves marbled with bubblegum-pink variegation.
+Stunning - but beware: pink sections are fragile, and the plant can revert to all-green or produce all-pink leaves (which can’t survive).
 Buy one that already shows a good balance of pink and green.

 The Statement Collector Plants